daniellerch/daniellerch.github.io/stego/aletheia/identify-en.md

-Since steganography techniques tend to be very different depending on whether we are dealing with a JPEG image or a bitmap image (PNG, TIF, BMP, etc.), we are going to perform the analysis separately.
+Since steganography techniques tend to be very different depending on whether we are dealing with a JPEG image or an uncompressed image (PNG, TIF, BMP, etc.), we are going to perform the analysis separately.

 <br>